samanthalaine/react-image-search/README.md

 This project is based on the Traversy Media tutorial on Tailwind CSS with React: https://www.youtube.com/watch?v=FiGmAI5e91M&t=995s

+This site lets you search for stock images, similar to Pixabay or Unsplash.

+It utilizes the Pixabay API to find photos.

 I really enjoyed learning Tailwind, and I am excited to use it in future projects!
 I made some minor changes, including adding a title and making the design mobile-responsive.

 ## Live Site